Below the growing tips is a list of the tomato varieties I am offering on my farm table in 2025.

 Here at WILLS FARM, Little Napoli has become a favorite.
 The plants produce fruit early, are delicious, and the plants need only minimal support and management.
 (Little Napoli was the first to ripen in 2020’s garden, even before cherry tomato Sungold.)
 As long as I can get seed, I will be planting it.

-Slicing tomato - indeterminate - open pollinated.
+DWARF tomato - determinate - open pollinated.

-DWARF tomato - 4 feet.
+DWARF tomato - ‘New Big’

 New Big